Technology and SaaS tax expertise. Software ISS, Lei do Bem, Pillar 2.

 Brazilian technology and SaaS operations face a unique tax landscape that combines:

-- ISS × ICMS classification controversy on software — historically contested, finally resolved by STF Theme 590 (RE 688.223, 2021) — software is generally subject to ISS (municipal services tax), not ICMS;
+- ISS × ICMS classification controversy on software — historically contested, largely resolved by STF in 2021 (ADI 1.945 + ADI 5.659 — all software, standardized or custom, is a service subject to ISS, not ICMS; Theme 590/RE 688.223 covers only bespoke software);

 - Lei do Bem R&D incentive (Law 11.196/2005) — qualifying R&D spending generates 60—100% deduction from taxable IRPJ/CSLL base.
 For tech companies, R&D is a major P&L item;